IamVatsal/python_mini_projects/README.md

    A basic text editor with save, save as, and load functionality.
 5. **Website Status Checker**
    A tool to check the status of a website, including its response time, server type, and content type.
+6. **Currency Converter**
+   A tool to convert between different currencies using real-time exchange rates.

 ## Prerequisites